fugue/example-tf-circleci/README.md

 configuration pre-deployment and Fugue ensures it stays compliant post-deployment.

-*Note:* For supplemental information to this walkthrough, including a Quick Start, see the [Fugue docs site](https://docs.fugue.co/example-tf-circleci.html).
+*Note:* For supplemental information to this walkthrough, including an abbreviated [Quick Start](https://docs.fugue.co/example-tf-circleci.html#tf-circleci-quick-start) and line-by-line code documentation, see the [Fugue docs site](https://docs.fugue.co/example-tf-circleci.html).

 Getting Started
 ---------------